GaloRomero/galoromero.github.io/content/authors/admin/_index.md

       Participation in the [URBAN AUDIT](https://ec.europa.eu/regional_policy/policy/themes/urban-development/audit_en) project<br>

       Responsibilities include:
-      - Edited, corrected, and updated files in various formats using GIS software
+      - Editing, correcting and updating files in various formats using GIS software
       - Spatial database management and analysis using SQL for geospatial data extraction and processing.

 # Skills